popolonfr/Flash-ROM-SCC-Cartridge/README.md

 A:> FLX IMG-FILE.ROM
 ```

-To erase the cartridge's flash memory, use the command with the /E option alone.
+To erase the cartridge's Flash memory, use the command with the /E option alone.

 ## Register access